Khanjan B Shah, MD, MPH

 About Khanjan B Shah

-My name is Dr. Khanjan Shah and I am an interventional cardiologist and assistant professor in the University of Florida College of Medicine.
+I am an interventional cardiologist and associate professor of medicine at the University of Florida College of Medicine.
 I grew up in Greenville, SC and obtained my bachelor’s degree in chemistry magna cum laude from Furman University.
 I graduated with honors from the University of South Carolina School of Medicine before moving to Ohio for my internship and residency in internal medicine at Case Western Reserve University.
-I served as chief resident at Case Western, where I devoted my time to teaching and quality improvement.
-I then attended Harvard Medical School Beth Israel Deaconess Medical Center, where I trained in both general and interventional cardiology.
-During this fellowship, I earned a Master in Public Health in healthcare management from the Harvard School of Public Health.
-My research interests are in patient safety and quality of care as well as patient-reported outcomes following invasive procedures.
+I was chosen to be a Chief Medical Resident, where I devoted my time to patient care, teaching, and quality improvement.
+I then secured a highly competitive cardiology fellowship at Harvard Medical School/Beth Israel Deaconess Medical Center, where I also trained in interventional cardiology and structural heart disease.
+During this fellowship, I carved out some time for a Master in Public Health from the Harvard School of Public Health.
+I am a funded investigator, and my research interests are in patient-centered and patient-reported outcomes following invasive procedures particularly in aging populations.
+My clinical care philosophy is to understand patient goals and preferences through high-quality shared decision making leveraging multidisciplinary teams.
+Providing goal-congruent care is only possible when we ask patients what it is that they hope to achieve with their healthcare decisions.
+In my spare time, I enjoy spending time with my husband, who is a vascular surgeon here at UF, and our three young children.
+My hobbies include running, trying new recipes, and traveling.

 Accomplishments